JGBs stabilise on bargain hunting, BOJ's buying operation

-TOKYO, July 3 Japanese government bond prices stabilised on Monday on bargain hunting following last week's steep fall and the Bank of Japan's regular debt-purchasing operation.
+TOKYO, July 3 (Reuters) - Japanese government bond prices stabilised on Monday on bargain hunting following last week's steep fall and the Bank of Japan's regular debt-purchasing operation.

 The two- and five-year JGB yields were both unchanged at minus 0.120 percent and minus 0.070 percent , respectively.